 Parents are encouraged to take an active role in the setting.
 Many parents volunteer in school e.g. hearing readers and accompanying Educational Visits.
 There are opportunities to join the Parent Teacher Association (PTA) who organise events and fundraise on behalf of the school.
 The school also has a Parent Council comprising a Parent Representative from each class.
-This is a forum for parents to share their views about school with the Head Teacher and Deputy Head.
-Parent governors sit on the Board of Governors and when their term of office expires, details of how to stand are advertised in the school newsletter.
+This is a forum for parents to share their views about school with the Head of School and Assistant Head of School.